tempname11/svf/README.md

 I will not argue against any of these, but in my opinion, these solutions are more than many problems truly require.
 Perhaps we can do more with less?

-## Outline
+## Status

-Let's now clarify what this project aims to be:
+This project aims to be:

 - a small schema language specification,
-- a code generation tool for C and C++
+- a code generation tool for C and C++.
 - and a debugging tool to inspect data.
 - documentation on how everything works.

-If you find this interesting, jump into specific topics.
+Currently, it's a work in progress.